JaimeHyland/farming-futures/README.md

 ### Final testing and validation before submission
+- All unused files were carefully removed from the site's root directory and all child directories.
+- All internal and external links were smoke-checked systematically before submitting the project for assessment.
 - A systematic test on each of the machines and at each effective resolutions listed above (in portrait and landscape mode where appropriate) for:
 -- Obvious visual issues in relation to accessibility, responsiveness and functionality.
 -- The correct functioning of the above-listed functions.
--- The relevant _Code Institute_ assessment criteria for pass, merit and distinction.
+-- The relevant _Code Institute_ assessment criteria for pass, merit and distinction (where not already covered in tests already completed).

 - A final smoke-test after deployment running the above tests on each of the above-described devices and resolutions.
-- All html pages was validated against the
+- All html pages and the css page were validated (see below).

-###
+### Final validation
-All internal and external links were smoke-checked systematically before submitting the project for assessment.

 I validated my html and css code regularly during development via direct input into the validation services provided by W3C at [validator.w3.org](https://validator.w3.org/) and [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/).
 My final code passes both validation tests.